andresmaopal/workshop-hugo-cust-360/workshop/content/loaddata/blueprint/_index.en.md

 ![cf 8](/images/blueprint/pic-bp08.png)

-Edit your connection again and change the Subnet to another one.
+Edit your connection again and change the Subnet to another one, from the same VPC.

 ![cf 9](/images/blueprint/pic-bp09.png)